-In 2021, the Alabama Humanities Alliance is awarding up to $800,000 in special grant funding to help humanities-based organizations statewide recover financially from the COVID-19 pandemic — and successfully transition into a post-pandemic period.Apply now
+The Alabama Humanities Alliance has awarded $800,000 in special grant funding to 83 cultural nonprofits across the state.
+This funding will help humanities-based organizations recover financially from the COVID-19 pandemic and continue to serve as community cornerstones.Learn more about our grantees

 In September 2021, the Alabama Humanities Alliance awarded $800,000 in one-time funding to 83 humanities-based nonprofits across the state.
 These grants supply much-needed support to many of Alabama’s most cherished cultural landmarks and community resources as they continue to recover from the financial impact of the COVID-19 pandemic.

 View the full list of grant recipients.

 Alabama Humanities Recovery Grants are funded by the National Endowment for the Humanities through the federal American Rescue Plan Act of 2021.
 The Alabama Humanities Alliance made the funding available through a competitive grant process, inviting Alabama-based nonprofits with a demonstrated commitment to public humanities programming.